George S. Greene: Early life

 Greene was born in Apponaug, Rhode Island, one of nine children of Caleb and Sarah Robinson (Greene) Greene.
 His family had roots in the founding of Rhode Island and in the American Revolutionary War, including General Nathanael Greene, George's second cousin.
 Caleb was a financially shrewd ship owner and merchant, but the Embargo Act of 1807, which prohibited U.S. vessels from carrying goods to other countries, and the War of 1812 left his family in financial difficulties.
 Young George attended Wrentham Academy and then a Latin grammar school in Providence and hoped to attend Brown University there, but his impoverished father could not afford it, so he moved to New York City and found work in a dry goods store on Pearl Street.

 In the New York store, Greene met Major Sylvanus Thayer, superintendent of the United States Military Academy, who recommended him to the Secretary of War for appointment to the academy.
 Greene entered West Point at age 18 and graduated second of 35 cadets in the class of 1823.
 Top graduates of the academy generally chose the Engineers as their branch, but Greene decided on the artillery and was commissioned a second lieutenant in the 3rd U.S. Artillery Regiment.
 However, due to his excellent academic performance, he stayed at the academy until 1827 as an assistant professor of mathematics and as a principal assistant professor of engineering.
 One of the students he taught during this period was Cadet Robert E. Lee.

-In the summer of 1828 Greene married Mary Elizabeth Vinton, sister of his best friend at West Point, David Vinton.
+In the summer of 1828 Greene married Mary Elizabeth Vinton, sister of his best friend at West Point, David Hammond Vinton.
 Elizabeth gave birth to three children over the next four years: Mary Vinton, George Sears, and Francis Vinton Greene.
 While assigned to Fort Sullivan in Eastport, Maine, in 1833, tragedy struck Greene's family: Elizabeth and all three of their children died within seven months, probably from tuberculosis.
 To ease the pain on his mind and to escape the isolation and loneliness of peacetime Army garrison duty, he immersed himself in study of both the law and medicine, coming close to professional certification in both by the time he resigned his commission in 1836 to become a civil engineer.

 Greene built railroads in six states and designed municipal sewage and water systems for Washington, D.C., Detroit, and several other cities.
 In New York City, he designed the Croton Aqueduct reservoir in Central Park and the enlarged High Bridge over the Harlem River.
 He was one of twelve founders in New York City of the American Society of Civil Engineers and Architects.
 While on a trip to Maine for railroad surveying, he met Martha Barrett Dana, daughter of Samuel Dana, a prominent Massachusetts politician.
 They were married in Charlestown, Massachusetts, on February 21, 1837.
 They had six children together, including four sons (three of them later served in the military), one daughter, and one son who died in infancy.